What is Vapor Degreasing?

 Ultrasonic Vapor Degreasing

 Optionally, in some vapor degreaser machines, the parts may also be immersed into the solvent with ultrasonics in the rinse sump to “microscrub” the particulates off into the solvent.
 A vapor degreaser with this option is known as an ultrasonic vapor degreaser.

 Vapor Degreaser – M Series

 MEK, trichlor and nPb are great vapor degreasing solvents of the past that worked well but can no longer be used due to environmental impact and employee exposure limits.
 You can read more about phase-outs of past vapor degreaser solvents in our brief history of cleaning solvents.
-To learn more about today’s vapor degreaser solvents, please see Solvent Cleaning with 3M Novec Engineered Fluids.
+To learn more about vapor degreaser solvents, please see our Solvent Cleaning page.

 How Do Vapor Degreasers Work?

 The following video demonstrates the vapor degreasing process in an industrial degreaser machine.